EPID/PHP 597C - Border Health Service Learning

 Grab your passport and prepare for a binational, bicultural experience.
 Explore the role of public health advocacy in globalization, migration and health.

-Collaboratively respond to health disparities encountered by disadvantaged and marginalized communities.
-Learn along side different communities such as urban, rural, homeless, veterans, border region, immigrants, and farmworkers through community-based engagement and experiential learning in collaboration with the Primary Prevention Mobile Health Unit, and Street Medicine.
+Collaboratively respond to health disparities at the intersection of health, migration, agriculture and economics in the US-Mexico border region.
+Learn along side different communities such as urban, rural, homeless, veterans, border region, immigrants, and farmworkers through community-based engagement and experiential learning in collaboration with community partners.

 Connect, Engage, Learn